intelligent-username/Similarity-Metrics/README.md

 1. Euclidean Distance

 The most commonly accepted formula for distance.
 Finds the continuous amount of space between two points.
-Given by the formula:
+Given by the formula (in 2D):

 $d = \sqrt{(x_2 - x_1)^2 + (y_2 - y_1)^2}$